 page.
 A drop-down list will appear and then click on 'Frequently Asked

-Questions' for complete details about applying for the pilot program.
+Questions' for complete details about enrolling in the July auction school program.

 Why Become an Auctioneer

 As an auctioneer, you'll have many options open to you.
 You can be your own boss or you can work for an auction company.
 Either way, you're in control of your own destiny.
 And your success will be directly related to the energy and effort you put forth.